 Importing can be scary, especially if you are a new business looking to enter the trade market with a supplier whose operations are on the other side of the world.

-The major issue may be that because of your size and newness, the absence of liquidity and the lack of established credit; a foreign supplier may only offer paid in advance or COD to your company because of the perceived risk involved.
+The primary issue may be that because of your size and newness, the absence of liquidity and the lack of established credit; a foreign supplier may only offer paid in advance or COD to your company because of the perceived risk involved.
 However, this mistrust can work both ways, as you cannot personally know this supplier.
-That said, trust that the company will export your merchandise in good quality, the right quantity, at the agreed price and on time.
-It is because of these trust-related issues that WIP Funding will act as an intermediary.
-This is between you, the importer, and your exporter.
-WIP FUnding will facilitate the process of international trade through letters of credit.
+That said, trust that the company will export your merchandise in sound quality, the right quantity, at the agreed price and on time.
+It is because of these trust-related issues that a factor will act as an intermediary.
+Import Financing is between you, the importer, and your exporter.
+The factoring company will facilitate the process of international trade through letters of credit.

 In this case, a letter of credit is a legal document that creates an agreement between you, the importer, and your international exporter, regarding payment.
-In essence, WIP Funding agrees to use our resources for the exporter, for the specific transaction.
-This allows your company to have established credit, and thus trust, in an area where your business may not have prior experience.
+In essence, the factor agrees to use our resources for the exporter, for the specific transaction.
+The letter of credit allows your company to have established credit and thus trust, in an area where your business may not have prior experience.

-This agreement regarding payment benefits both parties.
-Payment condition often includes the supplier submitting paperwork to WIP Funding showing that your merchandise has been shipped.
+An import financing agreement on payment benefits to both parties.
+Payment condition often includes the supplier submitting paperwork to the factor showing that your merchandise has been shipped.
 If for any reason, the exporter has broken any of the agreed-upon terms, you, as the importer, will not have to pay that exporter.
 This limits your risk to exporters.